-Playbook Outbound: Upsell by re-engaging your past customers
+Playbook Outbound: Sell again to past customers

 Your contacts (customers, end-users, buyers, prospects, etc) are changing jobs at a high rate.
 According to CNBC, about 31% of professionals changed jobs in 2021 (in the USA).
 All your customers who change companies can represent your new customers!
 You need to integrate them into your customer re-engagement strategy.